4 November 2023

 The students presented a skit on Chandrashekhar Azad and 1857 sepoy mutiny.
 Speeches and dances were also showcased bringing about the zeal and vigour of patriotism in one and all present.

-Principal Sister Mary Remya encouraged all to be good citizens as she talked about the past Glory and also mentioned the contributions of the present day administrators and scientists. she inspired all to be true to the land and practice peace and universal brotherhood.
+Principal Sister M. Remeya encouraged all to be good citizens as she talked about the past Glory and also mentioned the contributions of the present day administrators and scientists. she inspired all to be true to the land and practice peace and universal brotherhood.

 The gathering buzzed with mirth as

 sweets were distributed .
-Everyone treaded home with the pride of being an Indian .
+Everyone treaded home with the pride of being an lndian .

 Jai Hind!